SonniesEdge/sonniesedge-jekyll-site/source/about.md

 ---

-> Who's Charlie?

 I'm a pretty late entrant into the web game, having started as a web developer in 2012.
 But I've been in touch with the web and technology for most of my life, while working as a graphics designer in private business and technology trainer and VLE admin at educational institutions.

 Here's a list of random facts:

-- I jump on the back of horses and ride them.
+- I [jump on the back of horses](/about/horseriding/) and ride them.
 - I read.
 A lot.
 - I build electronic things.
 - I build bicycles.